 Substance Abuse and Trauma Recovery

-Addiction and trauma recovery are fundamentally linked, so attempting to treat addiction without addressing trauma is a flawed approach.
+Addiction and trauma recovery are fundamentally linked, so attempting to treat addiction without addressing trauma and one’s mental health is a flawed approach.
 Substance use disorders are extraordinarily complex, and they take hold when you have unresolved emotional issues bubbling under the surface.
 What qualifies as traumatic for one person might not be for someone else, so an experience doesn’t need to be extreme or horrific to leave an indelible mark.

 Beyond Dopamine and Drug Chemistry